rtidgreenberg/comms_manager/README.md

 	- Added Remote Admin QOS to comms_qos_lib and updated routing service config
 - Set default GROUP_ID to *
 - Optimized Routing Service
-	- Split configs into 2 separate domain_routes to optimize domain participant creation per CCS and Platform- (no extra entities)
+	- Split configs into 2 separate domain_routes to optimize domain participant creation per C2 and Platform- (no extra entities)
 	- Resolved large type discovery issues
-	- 	Increased the discovery type size config(type_object_max_serialized_length) for some of the larger types (*Will require QOS update on Platform/CCS*)
+	- 	Increased the discovery type size config(type_object_max_serialized_length) for some of the larger types (*Will require QOS update on Platform/C2*)
-	- 	Made Discovery writers asynchronous in Platform/CCS so we can get large types (*Will require QOS update on Platform/CCS*)
+	- 	Made Discovery writers asynchronous in Platform/C2 so we can get large types (*Will require QOS update on Platform/C2*)
 	- Removed the type registration
 		- Routing service can pick up types across the *route* so no need to register types even if propagation is disabled.
 - Updated sim components participant qos to point to comms_qos_lib participant_qos